ucll-programming/course-material/docs/workflow/update-course-material.md

 ---
 layout: page
-title: Updating the Course Material
 ---

-# Updating the Course Material
+# Receiving Course Material Updates

 First, you should make sure that all your changes have been committed.
 `git status` shows you a list of files you modified since your last commit.